polyose/plasmo/README.md

 It might be more difficult to build things this way, but if we can manage it then we will have more resilient technology.

 Despite these aspirations, there is nothing stopping you from pulling a desmata cell from Github, or writing one that depends on PyPI.
-But if Desmata's design seems kind of strange in places, this is why.
+But if Desmata's design seems kind of strange in places, it is in support of this goal.